 Activate membership here.

-The Office of the Executive Vice President and Provost is pleased to provide funding assistance on a matching fund basis to diverse tenure-track and tenured faculty members selected through a nomination process administered by the vice provost for diversity.
-Chairs and/or deans may submit nominations for faculty members when a call for nominations is announced for Faculty Success Program sessions.
+The Office of the Executive Vice President and Provost is pleased to provide funding assistance on a matching fund basis to tenure-track faculty members who contribute to inclusiveness, equity, and diversity in their department and/or college/school for sponsored participation in the Faculty Success Program.
+Tenure-track faculty members are selected through a nomination process administered by the vice provost for diversity.
+Chairs and/or deans may submit nominations for tenure-track faculty members when a call for nominations is announced for Faculty Success Program sessions.

-Vice Provost for Diversity Edmund T. Gordon announces a call for nominations for fellowships before each Faculty Success Program begins.
-Matching funds (50/50) are offered to cover the cost of the priority registration fee ($3,650) for five diverse faculty members.
+Vice Provost for Diversity Edmund T. Gordon announces a call for nominations for sponsorship before each Faculty Success Program begins.
+Matching funds (50/50) are offered to cover the cost of the priority registration fee ($3,950) for tenure-track faculty members.

 A special thanks to deans and department chairs who provided matching funds to help realize the teaching, research, and work-life goals of the following esteemed faculty members:

-- Alex Beasley, Assistant Professor, Department of American Studies
+- Curran Nault, Assistant Professor, Department of Radio-Television-Film

-- Ashley Coleman-Taylor, Assistant Professor, Department of Religious Studies
+- Emily Porter, Assistant Professor, Department of Electrical and Computer Engineering

-- Adrianne Rosales, Assistant Professor, Cockrell School of Engineering
+- Hao Zhu, Assistant Professor, Department of Electrical and Computer Engineering

 The Faculty Success Program includes: